lmullen/jsr/issues/vol13/Neal.markdown

 recognize that the spectacle that offered so much force to prolynching rhetoric could be used against it" (176).

-Chapters six and seven examine this shift—how antilynching activists and Hollywood filmmakers began to use the spectacle of lynching as a way to fight against it.
+Chapters six and seven examine this shift---how antilynching activists and Hollywood filmmakers began to use the spectacle of lynching as a way to fight against it.
 For example, the NAACP began to use lynching photographs as a way to solicit support for antilynching legislation.
 By